We are Team KS. Let us tell you a little about ourselves.

 Cherry (Wallis/Valais) : President and Co-Founder and Webmaster

 I’m Cherry, I was born in the Philippines but lived most of my childhood in Saudi Arabia.
-At school we spoke English, but at home we spoke only Tagalog to our parents.
-With other Filipino children in our international school we code-switched a lot but I always thought my Tagalog wasn’t so bad as we spent a lot of summer breaks in the Philippines.
-But at 15, when I finally moved back to the Philippines I realised then how much Tagalog I actually didn’t know– I struggled to read Tagalog text!
-In the 11 years I lived there, my Tagalog definitely improved as well as my understanding of the Filipino culture –it also paved the way to unfiltered and authentic experiences and friendships that I built there that still last to today.
+As kids my brothers and I spoke English at school but spoke exclusively in Tagalog to our parents at home.
+With other Filipino children in our international school we code-switched a lot but I always thought my Tagalog wasn’t so bad since we spent a lot of summer breaks in the Philippines.
+But at 15, when I finally moved back to the Philippines I realised then how much Tagalog I actually didn’t know– I could barely read Tagalog text!
+In the 11 years I lived there, my Tagalog definitely improved along with my appreciation of the Filipino culture –it also paved the way to unfiltered and authentic experiences as well as lasting friendships.

-When I moved to Switzerland ten years ago, I knew that I didn’t want to lose my Tagalog.
-And because I always associated Filipino as my home language – the language I spoke to family and relatives, there was no question what language I would eventually speak to my children.
-Ever since the birth of my first son, my Tagalog has been improving more and more each day through all the children’s books we read together daily, not to mention the Filipino cultural nuances that I relearn through the stories as well.
+When I moved to Switzerland twelve years ago, I knew that I didn’t want to lose my mothertongue.
+And because I always associated Tagalog as my home language – the language I spoke to family and relatives, there was no question what language I would eventually speak to my children.
+Ever since the birth of my first son, my Tagalog has been improving more and more each day through all the children’s books we read together daily, not to mention the Filipino cultural nuances I’m always delighted to remember through reading children’s books.
 Now with three boys, our home is filled with fun Filipino conversations and stories and jokes that would definitely impress my fifteen-year-old self!